samoersnaes/pagerank/README.md

 This program was part of an assignment for my Linear Algebra and Optimization course, and it implements two methods of calculating the importance ranking.
 The first is called "random surfer", and as the name implies, it randomly follows links from one page to another, incrementing the importance score of that page each time it is visited.
 As the network of pages may not be a single component, there is some probability of instead teleporting to a random page to account for this.
 In this case, the probability (damping factor) is set to 15%.

 The second method is the PageRank algorithm itself.
 The graph of pages is represented as a square matrix, and the eigenvector of importance scores is approximated through the iterative formula below.
-Sample output is also shown, using the Gnutella graph found in the `data` folder.
+Sample input and output is also shown below, using the example graph the Gnutella graph, both of which are in the `data` folder.
 Additional context can be found starting from page 5 in the attached assignment, the eigenvector paper, and of course [Wikipedia (direct link)](https://en.wikipedia.org/wiki/PageRank).

 ## PageRank Formula